The outdoors of Nice, Cannes & Monaco

 Around Saint Jean Cap Ferrat

 This coastal hiking path around St Jean Cap Ferrat peninsula is very quickly accessible from the city of Nice.
 Starting from the town of Beaulieu sur Mer, it offers a short and pleasant getaway from the bustle of the French Riviera resorts.
-Walking all the way as closely as possible to the sea, you marvel at the beauties that Mother Nature has created for us : the sublime contrasts between the blues of the sea and sky, the whites of the rocks and the greens of the Aleppo pines and garrigue shrubs.
+Walking all the way as closely as possible to the sea, you marvel at the beauties that nature has so simply created for us: especially the sublime contrasts between the blues of the sea and sky, the whites of the rocks and the greens of the pines and garrigue shrubs.

 If you choose to start from the Jean Cap Ferrat marina, your local guide will take you on an one-hour shorter walk.